Red Robin Creamy Artichoke & Spinach Dip

-Heres how to recreate a home version of the cheesecake that many claim is the best they've ever had.
+Use my Cheesecake Factory White Chocolate Raspberry Truffle Cheesecake recipe below to make a home version of the cheesecake that many claim is the best they've ever had.
 Raspberry preserves are the secret ingredient that is swirled into the cream cheese that's poured into a crumbled chocolate cookie crust.
 Yum.
 No wonder this cheesecake is the number one pick from the chain's massive list of cheesecake choices.

 Menu Description: "A delicious combination of ham and turkey, plus Swiss and American cheeses on wheat bread.
 Lightly battered and fried until golden.
 Dusted with powdered sugar and served with red raspberry preserves for dipping."